David-Else/developer-workstation-setup-script/README.md

 **Q**: Why is the script spit into two parts for install and setup?

 **A**: Sudo privileges are needed for the installation, and they time out before the script can finish.
-This makes unattended installation impossible without running the install part of the script as root.
+This makes unattended installation impossible without running the installer as root.

 The setup part is much easier to do as a user, so running it as the user avoids constant `su - "$SUDO_USER" -c` statements in the code.
 If a part of the setup needs `sudo` it will ask for your password.

 **Q**: Does this script disable the caps lock key?
 I've noticed that it works during login but after that it stops working altogether.

-**A**: It makes the caps lock into a delete for touch typing purposes, to change it modify this line in the setup script:
+**A**: It makes the caps lock into delete for touch typing purposes, to change it modify this line in the setup script:

 ```shell
  capslock_delete="false"